-(F-1 student visa holders are an exception, however; their visa usually says "D/S" for duration of status, meaning they can stay in the U.S. until the completion of their studies and any authorized employment, known as Optional Practical Training, following graduation.)
+(F-1 student visa holders are an exception; their visa usually says "D/S" for duration of status, meaning they can stay in the U.S. until the completion of their studies and any authorized employment, known as Optional Practical Training, following graduation.)

-In many cases, even though your visa stamp in your passport, which you received from the U.S. consulate or embassy abroad, still may be valid on its face, it can become automatically void.
-At this point, unless there are compelling circumstances beyond your control or another exception, it is too late to think about taking any action to obtain a new legal status in the United States.
+In many situations, even though your visa stamp in your passport, which you received from the U.S. consulate or embassy abroad, still might be valid on its face, it can become automatically void.
+At this point, unless there are compelling circumstances beyond your control, or you fall within another exception, it is too late to think about taking action to obtain a new legal status in the United States.
 Even if you qualify for it, the fact that your status has expired means that you cannot stay in the U.S. to apply for it.

 If you act in a timely manner, you might be able to get an extension of status under your current visa (or change your status to another one, described farther below).
 Most U.S. visas allow at least one extension.